Church of the Nazarene: Region

 The regions are administered through Nazarene Global Mission, an entity formed in 2011 after a strategic restructuring that incorporates all functions of the former World Mission Department.
 It focuses on partnership and collaboration to help equip Nazarene churches support mission at community, district, regional and international levels.
-The Global Mission Director is Dr. Verne Ward III, who was at the time of his election in March 2012, Director of the Asia-Pacific Region.
-Each region has a regional director.

 In the United States and Canada, there are educational zones centered on one of the denominational institutions of higher education.
-Each local church pays an agreed budget to the District level, and each District remits a portion of the local and district budgets for their zone's Nazarene institution of higher education (see "Higher Education" below).
+Each local church pays an agreed budget to the District level, and each District remits a portion of the local and district budgets for their zone's Nazarene institution of higher education.
 Educational zones for the Church of the Nazarene were first established in 1918.

 Field

 Districts in areas administered by the Global Mission are often grouped into "fields", with a field strategy co-ordinator providing strategic leadership.
 In the US and Canada the sub-regional areas may be referred to as "Zones".
 On January 31, 2008, India became the first field in the global Church of the Nazarene to be entirely indigenous with the field strategy co-ordinator, Rev Sunil Dange, and all 15 district superintendents, all ministry coordinators, and all pastors from India.